-This Singapore Prospectus dated 26 October 2023 is a Replacement Singapore Prospectus lodged pursuant to section 298 of the Securities and Futures Act 2001, which replaces the previous Singapore Prospectus registered on 1 August 2023 with The Monetary Authority of Singapore.
+This Singapore Prospectus dated 27 November 2023 is a Replacement Singapore Prospectus lodged pursuant to section 298 of the Securities and Futures Act 2001, which replaces the previous Replacement Prospectus dated 26 October 2023 lodged with The Monetary Authority of Singapore.

-This Singapore Prospectus incorporates and is not valid without the attached Luxembourg Prospectus dated August 2023 and the First Addendum dated October 2023 (the "Luxembourg Prospectus") for Manulife Global Fund (the "Company").
+This Singapore Prospectus incorporates and is not valid without the attached Luxembourg Prospectus dated August 2023, the First Addendum dated October 2023 and the Second Addendum dated November 2023 (the "Luxembourg Prospectus") for Manulife Global Fund (the "Company").
 The Company is an umbrella open-ended investment company constituted outside Singapore which qualifies as a société d'investissement à capital variable (sicav) under the laws of the Grand Duchy of Luxembourg.
 The Company has appointed Manulife Investment Management (Singapore) Pte.
 Ltd. (Company Registration No. 200709952G) (whose details appear in the Directory of this Singapore Prospectus) as its Singapore Representative and agent for service of process in Singapore.